 Applicants who have attended a recognized post-secondary institution where English is the language of instruction must have successfully completed the equivalent of 30 credit hours.
 These 30 credit hours must include 6 transferable credit hours in English courses.
 For information on transfer credit refer to Transfer Credit.

 Applicants are required to successfully complete Memorial University of Newfoundland's Intensive English Program (IEP) assessment with an acceptable score, as noted below under Standardized Tests, on the CAEL administered by the University.
-Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Arts or the Grenfell Campus sections of the Calendar.
+Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Humanities and Social Sciences or the Grenfell Campus sections of the Calendar.

 Applicants proving English Proficiency through one of the following forms may be required to write a placement test prior to the commencement of classes to determine the appropriate course in English for which they should register.
-For further information refer to English Language Placement Tests and Mathematics Placement Test.
+For further information refer to English Language Placement Test, Faculty of Science Mathematics Course Descriptions, and Grenfell Campus Mathematics Course Descriptions.
 The official results of the following standardized tests must be forwarded to Memorial University of Newfoundland directly from an authorized test reporting centre.